-Panel B of Table 3 shows that a one-unit increase in the recoded GPA is related to almost 8.7 percent higher earnings in the first year after graduation, and almost 8 percent higher earnings in the second year.
-The effect decreases slightly from year one to year two, and the coefficients are both smaller and not statistically different from zero in years three to five after graduation.
-Even though the decrease from year one to year two looks considerably smaller than the decrease from year two to year three, the wage adjustments are not statistically different, suggesting that employers learn and adjust wages over the first two to three years, whereas the effect has disappeared from years three to five.
+Panel B of table 3 shows that a 1-unit increase in the recoded GPA is related to almost 8.7% higher earnings in the first year after graduation and almost 8% higher earnings in the second year.
+The effect decreases slightly from year 1 to year 2, and the coefficients are both smaller and not statistically different from zero in years 3-5 after graduation.
+Even though the decrease from year 1 to year 2 looks considerably smaller than the decrease from year 2 to year 3, the wage adjustments are not statistically different, suggesting that employers learn and adjust wages over the first 2-3 years, whereas the effect has disappeared from years 3 to 5.

-Panel C of Table 3 confirms a first-stage coefficient of 0.7 corresponding to the share of grades affected by the recoding and indicating no average behavioral response.
+Panel C of table 3 confirms a first-stage coefficient of 0.7 corresponding to the share of grades affected by the recoding and indicating no average behavioral response.
 If students had compensated for the recoding by increasing their effort in response to a negative GPA recoding, the coefficient would have been smaller than 0.7.
-Finally, panel D of Table 3 shows that a one-unit increase in the final GPA induced by the reform causes 12 percent higher earnings in year one and 11 percent higher earnings in year two.
-While we would expect the "raw" specification to be downward biased if the GPA is positively correlated with unobserved characteristics that are also positively linked to earnings, this conjecture is less obvious at labor market entry where the wage setting very much depend on observable characteristics.
-Moreover, although the IV coefficients in panel D of Table 3 are larger than the raw estimates in panel A, they are also less precise.
+Finally, panel D of table 3 shows that a 1-unit increase in final GPA induced by the reform causes 12% higher earnings in year 1 and 11% higher earnings in year 2.
+While we would expect the "raw" specification to be downward biased if the GPA is positively correlated with unobserved characteristics that are also positively linked to earnings, this conjecture is less obvious at labor market entry, where the wage setting very much depends on observable characteristics.
+Moreover, although the IV coefficients in panel D of table 3 are larger than the raw estimates in panel A, they are also less precise.
 Thus, both the IV and the raw specification includes returns of around 0.045 in the confidence interval.

-The results in Table 3 suggest that employers learn about the noise in the signal in about two to three years, which is slightly faster than the five years found in Lange (2007).
-Appendix Table A.2 shows results from estimating a less flexible model of employer learning in line with Farber and Gibbons (1996); Altonji and Pierret (2001).
-We create a balanced pooled sample of the first five years after graduation and regress log earnings on the pre-reform GPA and the post-reform GPA, as well as both terms interacted with experience.
-Column (5) of Appendix Table A.2 corresponds to specification in column (2) of Table 1 in Altonji and Pierret (2001).
-The coefficient on the recoded GPA in column is similar to the results in Table 3: a unit higher GPA is associated with seven percent higher earnings in the first year.
-As expected, the coefficient on the interaction between the recoded GPA and experience is negative (corresponding to the interaction of education and experience in Altonji and Pierret (2001)), suggesting that the return to observable signals decreases over time.
-The coefficient on the pre-reform GPA, which is hard to observe for employers, is close to zero in year 0, but the interaction with experience (corresponding to the interaction between AFQT and experience in Altonji and Pierret (2001)) is positive.
-Using the coefficients from this specification, the results suggest that the impact of the recoded GPA, covering the noisy signal, is zero after (0.07/0.017) -1 =3.12 years, which is in line with the more flexible specification in Table 3.
+The results in table 3 suggest that employers learn about the noise in the signal in about 2-3 years, which is slightly faster than the 5 years found in Lange (2007).
+Table A.2 shows results from estimating a less flexible model of employer learning in line with Farber and Gibbons (1996) and Altonji and Pierret (2001).
+We create a balanced pooled sample of the first 5 years after graduation and regress log earnings on the prereform GPA and the postreform GPA, as well as both terms interacted with experience.
+Column 5 of table A.2 corresponds to the specification in column 2 of table 1 in Altonji and Pierret (2001).
+The coefficient on the recoded GPA in column 5 is similar to the results in table 3: a unit-higher GPA is associated with 7% higher earnings in the first year.
+As expected, the coefficient on the interaction between the recoded GPA and experience is negative (corresponding to the interaction of education and experience in Altonji and Pierret 2001), suggesting that the return to observable signals decreases over time.
+The coefficient on the prereform GPA, which is hard to observe for employers, is close to zero in year 0, but the interaction with experience (corresponding to the interaction between the Armed Forces Qualification Test [AFQT] and experience in Altonii and Pierret 2001) is positive.
+Using the coefficients from this specification, the results suggest that the impact of the recoded GPA, covering the noisy signal, is zero after (0.07/0.017) - 1 =3.12 years, which is in line with the more flexible specification in table 3.